 Hop-On Hop-Off Bus Tour

 Barcelona is a HUGE city and you simply won’t see everything there is to see in 2 days!
-One way to cover a lot of ground is to go on a bus tour.
+However, one way to cover a lot of ground is to go on a guided and narrative city bus tour.
 During our second visit to the city (this time with my dad and step-mom), we took a ride on the Barcelona Bus Turistic Hop-On Hop-Off Tour Bus.
 3 different routes (Red, Blue, and Green) stop at 44 different stops around the city, offering close to 5 hours of ride time.
 Of course, you can hop on and off the bus as you please to explore various parts of the city.
 Along with your ticket, you will receive a pair of earphones to listen to the commentary (in one of 16 different languages).
 In addition, you will receive a detailed guide providing information about attractions at each stop (in Spanish, Catalan, and English) and a discount book for attractions and restaurants all over the city.
 WiFi is available on board (at no extra cost) to help you further plan your time in the city.
+Another great Hop-On Hop-Off Bus Tour is the 1- or 2-day Barcelona City Bus Tour – Get Your Advance Tickets HERE.

 The Gothic Quarter

 The Gothic Quarter is the center of the old city of Barcelona stretching from Las Ramblas to Via Laietana.
-It’s a fascinating area to walk around, as many of the buildings date back to Medieval times.
+It’s a fascinating area to walk around (consider taking a 2-hour walking tour with a professional guide), as many of the buildings date back to Medieval times.
 Leisurely stroll through the Gothic Quarter and admire its architecture, but do beware that pickpockets operate in this area.
 And though not Gothic by any stretch of the imagination, other than its placement within this region of the city, we enjoyed walking around Art Montfalcon, an eclectic shop selling everything from jewelry and art to trinkets and collectibles.

 Don’t miss out on a visit to this gorgeous 14th century cathedral located in Gothic Quarter!
 Officially named the Cathedral of the Holy Cross and Saint Eulalia, but more commonly known as the Barcelona Cathedral, this church holds a lot of history!
 13 geese will always be found in the secluded Gothic cloister in memory of Saint Eulalia who was martyred for her faith at the age of 13.
+(Ladies, be sure to cover your shoulders before entering the cathedral.)
 After exploring the church, check out the antique flea market set up just outside the cathedral front doors.

 Santa Maria Del Mar